By Chelsea Strauss

 This course helped me take notice of how these new technologies and the law are converging with greater frequency than ever before.
 I truly believe technology and law are progressing together, and I want to be a driver of this revolution.

-Chelsea Strauss JD’17 is a day student and active in the Child and Family Law Student Association, Environmental Law Society and Women’s Law Association.
+Chelsea Strauss, JD’17, is an associate attorney at Cervizzi & Associates in Boston.
+During her time at Suffolk Law she was in the Child and Family Law Student Association, Environmental Law Society and Women’s Law Association.
 During the summer after her first year, she worked as a judicial intern in Superior Court in Providence, R.I.
-For more information about Suffolk Law’s Legal Technology and Innovation programs, visit http://legaltech.suffolk.edu/